scrapinghub/web-poet/docs/index.rst

 across different projects.
 Also, they could make use of different backends, for example, acquiring data from `Splash`_ and `AutoExtract`_ API.

-Please, see also our Installation guide and our Tutorial for a quick start.
+Please, see also our :ref:`intro-install` and our Tutorial for a quick start.

 :ref:`license` is BSD 3-clause.